Shih-Yu/Articles/Hardhat_Truffle/hardhat_truffle_frontend.md

 # Project Setup Using Hardhat & Truffle - part 5

 For the final part of this project, we are going to connect our contract to the front end with React.
-Since this about writing smart contracts, we won't go too much in to styling the page.
+Since this is about writing smart contracts, we won't go too much in to styling the page.

 ## Frontend setup with Truffle